Unaffiliated Summer Programs

 The Office of the Registrar will review the program/foreign institution transcript and assign general, elective credit as long as students enrolled in transferable courses, took courses for official letter grades (not pass/fail), and earned the equivalent of a "C" or above.
 Read more about credit transfer procedures.

-Students must enroll in a minimum of 2 semester credits to a maximum of 10 semester credits total on their program (2 semester credits = 1 NU quarter credit, 10 semester credits = 4 NU quarter credits).
+You must enroll in a minimum of 2 semester credits to a maximum of 10 semester credits total on your program (2 semester credits = 1 NU quarter credit, 10 semester credits = 4 NU quarter credits).
 Courses worth 1 semester credit will not transfer to NU.

 You may be required to request and pay for an external evaluation by Educational Credential Evaluators (ECE) following completion of your program to be able to transfer credit back to Northwestern.
 Refer to the Transfer Credit Policies page of the Office of the Registrar for more information.